isomerpages/nyp-wpl/_framework/00-national-workplace-learning-framework.md

 	</div>
 	<div class="col is-6">
         <p>
+		Embarking on new directions for the growth and development of the organisation can impact the overall plan for competency development for current and future human resource needs.

-                Having a strategy for workplace learning include:
+		<b>Having a strategy for workplace learning include:</b>
             <ul>
                 <li>Taking stock of competencies within the company for current and future needs</li>
                 <li>Anchoring competency development as a strategic goal</li>